Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Introduction

-\textbf{Map induction.} We propose that humans optimize exploration of new spaces by representing maps as composed of reusable reference frames.
-More specifically, we propose a \textit{map induction} hypothesis -- that humans use program induction to infer possible maps of unseen spaces, as made up of submaps encountered in the observed areas. \textit{Program induction} generally refers to inferring a \textit{program} that likely produced a given sequence of observations~\citep{stuhlmuller2010learning,lake2015human}.
+\textbf{Map Induction.} We propose a \textit{Map Induction} hypothesis -- that humans optimize exploration of new spaces by representing maps as composed of reusable reference frames -- which can inferred by program induction to represent unseen space as composed of previously encountered regions. \textit{Program induction} generally refers to inferring a \textit{program} that likely produced a given sequence of observations~\citep{stuhlmuller2010learning,lake2015human}.
 For example, given a sequence of numbers, the inferred program may be an arithmetic progression; given a natural texture the program may be a reaction-diffusion equation~\citep{camazine2020self}.
-Although Bayesian models of concept-learning by probabilistic program induction have been developed for many domains~\citep{stuhlmuller2010learning,lake2015human,tian2020learning}, the use of program induction to understand spatial structures and environments is unexplored.
-Map induction can be used to infer which program(s) could have generated the layout of an environment, given partial observations of this environment, and to generate a hypothetical map of the unseen parts which can then be used for exploration.
-For example, one can plan a foraging trip by anticipating that a landscape of hills will continue in a previously observed pattern and that the distribution of berries in the unseen space will continue to be similar to the distribution observed so far (see Figure~\ref{fig:intro}).
+Although Bayesian models of concept-learning by program induction have been developed for many domains~\citep{stuhlmuller2010learning,lake2015human,tian2020learning}, its use to understand spatial structures and environments is unexplored.
+In this work \textit{map induction} refers to inferring program(s) that could generate the current environment, given past observations.
+Given such a program, an agent can anticipate the structure of an unseen environment and use this estimated structure to optimize exploration.